 The Western Wood Products Association says that wood cannot become moldy until its moisture content reaches or exceeds 20 percent.
-The Wood Handbook, published by the United States Forest Service’s laboratory, shows that wood would never have moisture content that high unless RH is at least 90 percent, at any temperature.
-So, following the standard ASHRAE design principles for pools will ensure wood does not decay.
+The Wood Handbook, published by the United States Forest Service’s laboratory, shows that wood would never have a moisture content that high unless RH is at least 90 percent, at any temperature.
+So, following the standard ASHRAE design principles for pools will ensure the wood does not decay.

 The designer should get information from the wood supplier regarding what RH level will ensure the wood remains pristine; most likely they will call for 50 percent RH.
-While wood would not become moldy, do keep it mind it will expand and contract as it absorbs and releases moisture, so the structure design needs to account for that.
+While wood would not become moldy, do keep in mind it will expand and contract as it absorbs and releases moisture, so the structure design needs to account for that.

 Pay Attention to Airflow Design

 Whether you are using exposed wood or not, one of the most important issues a designer must deal with when it comes to indoor pools is the airflow pattern.
 The goal is to get good air that comes out of the dehumidifier to where it needs to go — the “breathing zone” where patrons are, plus any special concern areas such as walls or windows that are likely to get cold.